Albert Lee (Paralympian): Sydney to Hobart yacht race

 Lee has competed in five races and finished the race three times.
-Lee competed in 1994, 1996 and 2013 with the Making Waves Foundation.
+Lee competed in 1994, 1996, and 2013 with the Making Waves Foundation.

 In 1994, he responded to an advertisement which was looking for disabled people to race in the annual Sydney to Hobart yacht race.
-The founder of the Making Waves Foundation - David Pescud - made Albert a promise and said "you'll never regret this experience - it'll change your life".
+The founder of the Making Waves Foundation - David Pescud - made Albert a promise that "you'll never regret this experience - it'll change your life".

 Following this promise, despite not having any sailing experience, Lee was ready to take on the challenge and tough training required to prepare for the race.
 This training needed to prepare the crew for any dangerous events that could potentially occur during their 5-day voyage.
-The crew needed to work as a team, have a strong awareness of sea safety survival and constantly maintain the vessel.
+The crew needed to work as a team, have a strong awareness of sea safety survival, and constantly maintain the vessel.
 At the annual race in 1994, Lee and his team were the first fully disabled crew to compete in an ocean race.

-Lee competed in 1996; however, the team broke their boat's boom and the vessel had to be retired leading to an incomplete attempt.
+Lee competed in 1996; however, the team broke their boat's boom and the vessel had to be retired which led to an incomplete attempt.

 In 2013, Lee raced on the 'Faceboat' which was skippered by Kirk Watson who was accompanied by his guide dog 'Tiller'.
 The 'Faceboat' was a 52 ft ocean racer called 'Kayle' with sail number 7878.
 The vessel was a custom built yacht made specially to suit the needs of its disabled crew.
-The crew was made up of D Pescud (20) (navigator), G Johnstone (8), M Thomson (7), R Speedy (10), D Leslie (1), C Josling (10), B Allen (3), K Moore, A Lee (4), B Canham (6), D D'annunzio, G Kennedy, T Purkiss, G Donovan and R Sealey.
+The crew was made up of D Pescud (20) (navigator), G Johnstone (8), M Thomson (7), R Speedy (10), D Leslie (1), C Josling (10), B Allen (3), K Moore, A Lee (4), B Canham (6), D D'annunzio, G Kennedy, T Purkiss, G Donovan, and R Sealey.